ejazkhan-02/Lab-11-12-Implementation-of-pattern-recognition-/README.md

 # Lab-11-12-Implementation-of-pattern-recognition-
 Computer Vision lab tasks covering feature scaling, autocorrelation, clustering, PCA, neural networks, handwritten alphabet recognition, and MNIST digit recognition using Python.
+This lab focuses on important preprocessing and feature analysis techniques used in machine learning and computer vision applications.
+It demonstrates how auto scaling normalizes features with different ranges using StandardScaler so that machine learning models can treat each feature fairly.
+The lab also explains autocorrelation analysis for detecting repeating patterns in time-series sensor data, such as vibration signals from industrial machines.
+In addition, feature weighting is used to identify which variables contribute more strongly to model prediction.

+The task includes real-world case studies from healthcare, agriculture, finance, manufacturing, and cybersecurity.
+These examples show how normalization improves medical diagnosis models, autocorrelation helps detect seasonal or cyclic patterns, and feature weighting improves decision-making in credit scoring and intrusion detection systems.